How to Fix a Cracked Tooth Naturally

 Do Not Bite Hard Objects

 Avoid chewing ice cubes, hard sweets, and other complex substances.
-These usually exert excessive force on teeth, leading to more cracks or even fractures.
+These often apply excessive pressure on teeth, resulting in additional cracks or even fractures.
 Eating softer foods reduces pressure and stress on the teeth.

 Maintain Good Oral Hygiene Practices